New rules for Blazor in Meziantou.Analyzer

 ##Properties marked with [SupplyParameterFromQuery] attribute should also be marked as [Parameter]

-The [SupplyParameterFromQuery] attribute specify that a component parameter of a routable component can come from the query string.
-This attribute must be used in combination with the [Parameter] attribute to be used by Blazor.
+The [SupplyParameterFromQuery] attribute specifies that a component parameter of a routable component can come from the query string.
+This attribute must be combined with the [Parameter] attribute to work correctly in Blazor.
 You can read more about Query Strings in Blazor in this documentation page.

 The MA0116 will report a warning if the [Parameter] attribute is missing.